 05.09.13.
 Abandoned red zone housing, awaiting demolition, Locksley Ave

 05.09.13.
-Locksley Ave, stop bank view of cleared red zone demolition sites ahead left, Kerrs Reach, Avon River right
+Locksley Ave, stop bank view, cleared red zone demolition sites ahead left, Kerrs Reach, Avon River right

 05.09.13.
-Locksley Ave / New Brighton Rd junction view of cleared red zone demolition sites
+Locksley Ave / New Brighton Rd junction view, cleared red zone demolition sites

 05.09.13.
-Locksley Ave stop bank view of Kerrs Reach, Avon River.
+Locksley Ave stop bank view, Kerrs Reach, Avon River.
 Avonside Dr, Avonhead abandoned red zone housing on opp bank

 05.09.13.
-Avon River stop bank view of New Brighton Rd & cleared red zone demolition sites, going towards Horseshoe Lake red zone
+Avon River stop bank view, New Brighton Rd & cleared red zone demolition sites, going towards Horseshoe Lake red zone

 05.09.13.
 Avon River stop bank, W view towards New Brighton Rd / Locksley Ave junction & cleared red zone demolition sites

 05.09.13.
-Avon River stop bank, E view of New Brighton Rd & cleared red zone demolition sites left, Kerrs Reach, Avon River right
+Avon River stop bank, E view, New Brighton Rd & cleared red zone demolition sites left, Kerrs Reach, Avon River right

 05.09.13.
-Avon River stop bank view of New Brighton Rd & cleared red zone demolition sites, going towards Horseshoe Lake red zone
+Avon River stop bank view, New Brighton Rd & cleared red zone demolition sites, going towards Horseshoe Lake red zone

 05.09.13.
-Stop bank W view of Kerrs Reach, Avon River left, New Brighton Rd right.
+Stop bank W view, Kerrs Reach, Avon River left, New Brighton Rd right.
 Cleared red zone demolition sites ahead & right

 05.09.13.
-New Brighton Rd stop bank, SE view of Kerrs Reach, Avon River.
+New Brighton Rd stop bank, SE view, Kerrs Reach, Avon River.
 Red zone abandoned housing, Avonside Dr, Avonhead on opp bank

 There were many ideas for red zone land use from citizens, one being the Avon Otakaro Park along riversides.
-A petition, with 18 500 signatures, for the Avon Otakaro Park was sent to govt a couple of years ago, but it sank into a void.
+A petition, with 18 500 signatures, for the Avon Otakaro Park was sent to NZ National govt a couple of years ago, but it sank into a void.
 Given PM Key's recent spurning of citizens' protests & over 300 000 signatures for a referendum against asset sales, what chance did Avon Otakaro Park have?
-Although Key grew up in Christchurch he didn't care!

-Having got away with it's land-grab in residential red zones, NZ govt played piggy in the middle with CBD's commercial property owners in CCDU's so-called Frame.
-Govt Frame offer one side, public land use of the so-called Frame the other side.
+Having got away with it's land-grab in residential red zones, NZ National govt played piggy in the middle with CBD's commercial property owners in CCDU's CBD Frame.
+NZ National govt Frame offer one side, public land use of the CBD Frame the other side.

 CCDU had harped for months about the Margaret Mahy Family Playground it would make in the N Frame by Avon River bank (completed in 2016) while citizens just wanted Centennial Pool repaired at the playground site.